Travel + Leisure, Phinda Forest, Honeymoon Safari, Bush Breakfast, Phinda Private Game Reserve

 Green Season (November to April)

-• Warm, tropical conditions with short afternoon rains
+• Warm, subtropical conditions with afternoon rains

-• Lush, colourful landscapes perfect for photography
+• Lush, colorful landscapes perfect for photography

 • Excellent birding with migratory species